AguaClara/String-Digester/TricklingFilter_Final_Report.md

 <img src="https://github.com/AguaClara/Trickling-Filter/blob/master/pictures/10%20strings%20spacing.png?raw=true" height=711 width=400>

-Figure Y: String filter set up with 10 strings to test effects of increased spacing.
+Figure 13: String filter set up with 10 strings to test effects of increased spacing.

 Tests were conducted at 35 rpm, and the number of strings was gradually reduced from 46, to 20, then to 15, 10, 8, 6, 5, 3, and finally 1 (tests were conducted both with the one string in the center of the basin and at one end).
 For all tests, the flow of water followed the string and did not flow freely down the side of the basin or fall off the string.
 Only when the flow rate was increased to 60 rpm with one string did the system begin to fail and water dripped down the side of the basin.
 From this series of tests, the team can conclude that spacing is not a limiting factor on design and therefore the number of strings in the filter will be determined by other factors like maximizing treatment and allowing for sufficient aeration.

 Finally, the team wanted to test the feasibility of an idea of having some strings anchored at an angle away from basin, not straight below it like previous set-ups.
-To model this, every other string was threaded onto a thin bar, which separated half the strings out and created two layers of strings on each side of the basin (see figure Z).
-The team conducted the same test of simply dosing with red dye and observing the flow.
+To model this, every other string was hung across a thin bar, which separated half the strings outward, thus creating two layers of strings cascading from either side of the basin (see figure 14).
+The team conducted the same procedure of injecting red dye and observing the flow.
 For the alternative anchoring set up, the flow was much less uniform than in previous tests.
 A higher flow of water was observed on the strings that were anchored so that they rested against the side of the basin.
 Also, some of the water that flowed along the outer set of strings would stay on the thin bar and drip off instead of following the strings all the way down.

 <img src="https://github.com/AguaClara/Trickling-Filter/blob/master/pictures/split%20anchoring.png?raw=true" height=400 width=400>

-Figure Z: String filter with alternating strings anchored away from the wall of the basin.
+Figure 14: String filter with alternating strings anchored away from the wall of the basin.

 Based on these preliminary tests, the team concludes that the benefits of additional anchoring points (a potential to pack more strings into the filter without causing aerobic conditions) do not outweigh the various complications that this additional parameter would introduce.
 Therefore, the team would suggest focusing on other ways to maximize treatment in the future and stay with one anchoring point directly under the edge of the basin.